-Our steel cable construction and wire rope assemblies offer a high strength to weight ratio, is long lasting, low maintenance, flexible and a cost efficient solution for many mechanical needs.
+Our steel cable construction and wire rope assemblies offer a high strength to weight ratio, are long lasting, low maintenance, flexible and a cost efficient solution for many mechanical needs.

-All steel cable can be coated with a number of different plastics such as vinyl (PVC) or nylon in various colors.
-Black, clear and white are typical stock colors, other colors can be ordered.
-Also, other types of polymers are available.
+All steel wire cables can be coated with a number of different plastics such as vinyl (PVC) or nylon in various colors.
+Black, clear and white are typical stock colors but other colors can be ordered during the wire rope construction process.

 The breaking strengths of various diameters of steel wire cable are listed here.
 Cable construction safety standards dictate a minimum of five to one safety factor when designing cables for most applications.
 If a cable is being designed for a 300 pound maximum weight load, then a 1/8 inch cable with a 1700 – 2000 pound breaking strength would be needed.
 For critical safety or shock load applications an 8 or 10 to one safety factor is needed.
 Request a quote on custom wire rope construction today and contact us with any questions about custom cable construction.